 - Asthma- Wheezing is closely associated with asthma.
 In fact, asthma is the major cause of wheezing.
 Most of the asthmatic patients suffer from wheezing.

-- Pulmonary Edema – A condition characterized by inflammation caused due to accumulation of fluids in the respiratory tract, air sacs or mucus in lungs and breathing pathway.
+- Pulmonary Edema – A condition characterized by inflammation caused due to the accumulation of fluids in the respiratory tract, air sacs or mucus in lungs and breathing pathway.
 This leads to wheezing too.

 - Chronic Obstructive Pulmonary Disease – COPD, a chronic disease that makes breathing very hard.